Current Research

 the gauge bosons (W, Z, and gluons) which mediate the weak and strong interactions.
 Naturally, searches for physics beyond the Standard Model (BSM) have included extensive experimental and theoretical investigations into the existence of additional gauge bosons – both the spin-1 (vector boson) variety as well as their more exotic cousins (scalar and pseudoscalar bosons).
 The existence of some of these new particles would have potential to explain dark matter or the strong CP problem.

-In the Hunter Lab at Amherst College, we use a cesium-mercury co-magnetometer in a Bell-Bloom configuration to look for evidence of certain interactions mediated by BSM vector bosons, specifically long-range spin-spin interactions (LRSSIs).
+In the Hunter Lab, we use a cesium-mercury co-magnetometer in a Bell-Bloom configuration to look for evidence of certain interactions mediated by BSM vector bosons, specifically long-range spin-spin interactions (LRSSIs).
 The apparatus consists of an Hg vapor cell sandwiched between two Cs vapor cells immersed in a magnetic field.
 The atoms in the cells are pumped to a coherent spin state by optically pumping them with circularly polarized modulated light.
 Afterwards, the pump laser is turned off and a weaker laser tuned several GHz off resonance is used to probe the frequency of the spin precession via detection of Faraday rotation.
 The apparatus is mounted on a rotating table to allow for different orientations of the spin-polarized atoms.
 If LRSSIs existed, then the spin-polarized electrons inside the Earth would perturb the spins in the lab apparatus.

 This technique of using polarized geoelectrons to look for LRSSIs was pioneered by Larry Hunter in 2013.
 This technique also allowed experimental bounds to be set for the first time on a variety of velocity-dependent LRSSIs.
 I spent time during my sophomore and junior years at Amherst assisting Prof. Hunter with these calculations.